Shadow AI Is Already in Your Org: a 90-day containment plan

 "we're still developing one" describes a large share of the companies that just got

 breached (IBM, 2025).
-Prohibition doesn't remove the demand either — it moves it to a
+Prohibition doesn't remove the demand; it just hides it.
+The

 **"Isn't inventorying everyone's AI just surveillance?"** It's the opposite, and it